 3. All structures of the body are connected to each other via fascia.
 These fascial and myofascial channels are concepts of the Anatomy Trains Teachings.

 Local symptoms of the jaw and teeth

-The local symptoms of the jaw structures and the teeth result mainly from the direct impact of the jaw muscles.
+The local symptoms of jaw structures and teeth result mainly from the direct impact of the jaw muscles.
 The large jaw-closing muscles (masseter muscle, temporalis muscle, medial pterygoid muscle) are able to exert enormous forces.
 When clenching and grinding your teeth, so-called bruxism, these forces are transferred to the teeth, jaw joints and the surrounding ligaments and fascia.
-Consequently, the excessive forces lead to the expected symptoms:
+Consequently, the excessive forces lead to these expected symptoms:

 - Tension and hypertrophy (enlargement of the muscles) occur in the masticatory muscles.
 Especially in the area of the jaw angle, there is a prominent muscle enlargement and consequently visible changes in the facial anatomy.

-Symptoms in the Head and Brain
+Symptoms in the head and brain

 As a result, neurodegenerative diseases such as dementia can occur at an accelerated rate.
 In addition, with an increasing loss of bite height, cognitive abilities can gradually decrease.

 Therefore, the correct bite height should be restored and permanently integrated into the overall system of the mouth and head.